jaimenj/obms/README.md

 ## Automatic installation with Vagrant

-You need Vagrant and VirtualBox in your machine.
-Execute:
+You need Vagrant and VirtualBox in your machine and 2 or more free RAM in development.
+Just execute:

     $ vagrant up

+And wait 15-20 minutes the machine to configure itself.
+You will have a full development machine with all installed ready to collaborate in the project.
-And connect to:
+If all have been done correctly, you can connect to:

     [http://127.0.0.1:8888/app_dev.php](http://127.0.0.1:8888/app_dev.php) with HTTP with the browser.
     [https://127.0.0.1:8889/app_dev.php](https://127.0.0.1:8889/app_dev.php) with HTTPS with the browser.
-    [127.0.0.1:8890](127.0.0.1:8890) directly to MySQL compatible database (like connecting to localhost:3306).
+    [127.0.0.1:8890](127.0.0.1:8890) directly to Postgres (like connecting to localhost:5432).

-Connect to the machine using:
+Or connect to the machine using SSH executing:

     $ vagrant ssh

-You can do the same like in your server being into your virtual server created with Vagrant.
+Remeber to execute all command line commands into the virtual machine not into your local machine.
+To stop the machine execute:

+    $ vagrant halt

+When continue working on it execute again:

+    $ vagrant up

-This will install a VirtualBox machine with Linux, Apache2, PHP, Mysql and all others tools needed for development into the virtual machine.
-When you finish working you can execute this from command line to clear you local host
+You will have installed a VirtualBox machine with Linux, Apache2, PHP, Postgres and all others tools and configs needed for development into the virtual machine.
-machine:
+When you finish working you can execute this from command line to clear you local host machine:

     $ vagrant destroy